15 follow-up email templates that get replies

 Why this works: Referencing specific demo moments shows active listening while positioning next steps around their needs, not your sales process.

-Job search & interview templates
+Job search and interview templates

-24-hour post-interview thank you
+5. 24-48 hour post-interview thank you

-Subject: Thank you – [Position] interview
+Subject: Thank you for the conversation, [Position] role

 Hi [Interviewer name],